 Sanyam Mehta

-Hi, I'm Sanyam!
-I'm a graduate student in the Robotics program at the University of Michigan, diving deep into the worlds of computer vision, generative AI, and robotic perception.
-My goal is to build intelligent systems that can see, understand, and interact with the world in meaningful ways.
+I am a builder at heart, currently diving deep into the intersection of computer vision, generative AI, and robotic perception.
+My goal is to move beyond static datasets and build intelligent systems that can perceive, reason, and interact with the dynamic world around them.

-Email / GitHub / LinkedIn
+Email / GitHub / LinkedIn / CV

 profile photo